pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 expect().this.does.nothing.but.also.does.not.crash;
 ```

-Next we will allow for /any/ of these chain words to be functions.
+Next we will allow for _any_ of these chain words to be functions.

 ```javascript
 export function expect(value) {